 Without Jesus’ redemption, mankind would forever have lived in sin and become the progeny of sin, the descendants of demons.
 Continuing thus, the whole world would have become the land where Satan dwells, the place of its habitation.
 The work of redemption, however, required showing mercy and lovingkindness toward mankind; only by such means could mankind receive forgiveness and ultimately win the right to be made complete and fully gained by God.
 Without this stage of work, the six-thousand-year management plan would not have been able to progress.
 If Jesus had not been crucified, if He had only healed the sick and exorcised demons, then people could not have been completely forgiven of their sins.
 In the three and a half years that Jesus spent doing His work on earth, He completed only half of His work of redemption; then, by being nailed to the cross and becoming the likeness of sinful flesh, by being handed over to the evil one, He completed the work of crucifixion and mastered the destiny of mankind.
 Only after He was delivered into Satan’s hands did He redeem mankind.
 For thirty-three and a half years He suffered on earth, being ridiculed, slandered, and forsaken, even to the point where He had no place to lay His head, no place of rest, and He was later crucified, with His whole being—a holy and innocent body—nailed to the cross.
 He endured every kind of suffering there is.
 Those in power mocked and whipped Him, and the soldiers even spat in His face; yet He remained silent and endured until the end, submitting unconditionally to the point of death, whereupon He redeemed all of humanity.
 Only then was He permitted to rest.
 The work that Jesus did represents only the Age of Grace; it does not represent the Age of Law, nor is it a substitute for the work of the last days.
 This is the essence of Jesus’ work in the Age of Grace, the second age that mankind has passed through—the Age of Redemption.

-“Jesus” is Emmanuel, and it means the sin offering that is full of love, full of compassion, and redeems man.
-He did the work of the Age of Grace, and represents the Age of Grace, and can only represent one part of the management plan. … Only Jesus is the Redeemer of mankind.
-He is the sin offering that redeemed mankind from sin.
-Which is to say, the name of Jesus came from the Age of Grace, and existed because of the work of redemption in the Age of Grace.
-The name of Jesus existed to allow the people of the Age of Grace to be reborn and saved, and is a particular name for the redemption of the whole of mankind.
-And so the name Jesus represents the work of redemption, and denotes the Age of Grace. … “Jesus” represents the Age of Grace, and is the name of the God of all those who were redeemed during the Age of Grace.
+“Jesus” is Emmanuel, which means the sin offering that is full of love, full of compassion, and which redeems man.
+He did the work of the Age of Grace, and He represents the Age of Grace, and can only represent one part of the work of the management plan. … Only Jesus is the Redeemer of mankind, and He is the sin offering that redeemed mankind from sin.
+Which is to say, the name of Jesus came from the Age of Grace and came into existence because of the work of redemption in the Age of Grace.
+The name of Jesus came into existence to allow the people of the Age of Grace to be reborn and saved, and is a particular name for the redemption of the whole of mankind.
+Thus, the name Jesus represents the work of redemption, and denotes the Age of Grace. … “Jesus” represents the Age of Grace, and is the name of the God of all those who were redeemed during the Age of Grace.